Skip to content

 Run the “Budget vs. Actual” report in QuickBooks filtered by each contract.
 The Deltek KPI framework calls this the foundation of project financial management.
 Compare actual costs against the contract budget, funded amount, and total ceiling.

-On cost-plus contracts, spending near the funded ceiling triggers mandatory notification under the Limitation of Funds clause [FAR 52.232-22].
+On cost-reimbursement contracts, spending near the funded ceiling triggers written notice under the Limitation of Funds clause [FAR 52.232-22] when the costs you expect to incur in the next 60 days, added to all costs previously incurred, will exceed 75% of the amount so far allotted.
+Check your own clause before relying on those figures: the prescription at FAR 32.706-2(b) lets the contracting officer set the period anywhere from 30 to 90 days and the threshold anywhere from 75 to 85 percent.
 On firm-fixed-price contracts, costs exceeding the price mean the contractor absorbs the loss.
 Monthly tracking catches overruns at 10%, not at 100%.

 GovCon Monthly KPIs: What the Numbers Should Look Like